-Jehovah looked down upon Nineveh and observed the wickedness of this people (Jonah 1:2).
-Since sin is the transgression of divine law (1 John 3:4; cf. Romans 4:15), the Ninevites were obviously subject to such.
+Jehovah looked down upon Nineveh and observed the wickedness of these people (Jon.
+1:2).
+Since sin is the transgression of divine law (1 Jn.
+3:4; cf. Rom.
+4:15), the Ninevites were obviously subject to such.

-This powerful truth is in direct conflict with the modern theory which contends that those who are “outside of the church” are not subject to the marriage law of God (the design of which is to regulate human morality — cf. 1 Corinthians 7:1ff; Hebrews 13:4).
+This powerful truth is in direct conflict with the modern theory which contends that those who are “outside of the church” are not subject to the marriage law of God (the design of which is to regulate human morality — cf. 1 Cor.
+7:1ff; Heb.
+13:4).
 The whole purpose of this novel concept, of course, is to justify adulterous relationships within the family of God!